harshdodiwan/project-1/README.md

-project1
+project 1
-created a project where i used HTML5, CSS, JAVASCRIPT, In this project i created a buttons which change the background colour by cliking on the buttonn
+"I created a project called 'Background Color Changer' using HTML5, CSS, and JavaScript.
+In this project, I made several color buttons, and when we click on a button, the background color changes to the selected color."